-Action Either update the .MSG file with a valid copy or delete the file.
-The DOS

-Requester will use the default messages that are bound to the binary files.
+Action: Either update the .MSG file with a valid copy or delete the file.
+The DOS Requester will use the default messages that are bound to the binary files.
 VLM-1.00-8: The VLM.EXE file is already loaded.
 VLM.EXE cannot be reloaded.
-If you want to load VLM.EXE with a different configuration, unload VLM.EXE first with the /U parameter and then try loading the VLM.EXE file.

-Explanation The VLM.EXE file has already been loaded into memory.
+If you want to load VLM.EXE with a different configuration, unload VLM.EXE first with the / U parameter and then try loading the VLM.EXE file.
+Explanation: The VLM.EXE file has already been loaded into memory.
 There cannot be two copies of the VLM.EXE file loaded in memory at one time.

-Action If the VLM.EXE file is being reloaded in an attempt to reconfigure the VLMs already loaded, you must first unload VLM.EXE using the "/U" parameter;

-then reload VLM.EXE.
+Action: If the VLM.EXE file is being reloaded in an attempt to reconfigure the VLMs already loaded, you must first unload VLM.EXE using the "/U" parameter; then reload VLM.EXE.

 VLM-1.00-9: The VLM.EXE file is testing the VLMs.

-Explanation This message is used to show the progress the VLM.EXE file is making in configuring the VLMs to be loaded.
+Explanation: This message is used to show the progress the VLM.EXE file is making in configuring the VLMs to be loaded.
 Because this process can take a few seconds, the progress is displayed using a period (.) to indicate each VLM being tested.

+Action: No action is required; this is simply an information message.
 VLM-1.00-10: The conventional memory block for the EMS stack cannot be resized.
 The VLM.EXE file cannot be loaded.
 DOS memory is probably corrupt.
 Reboot your computer and then try to load the VLM.EXE again.

-Explanation This error indicates that the DOS memory chain has been corrupted.

-Action It is unsafe to continue operating the computer.
+Explanation: This error indicates that the DOS memory chain has been corrupted.
+Action: It is unsafe to continue operating the computer.
 The best solution is to reboot the computer; then try to load the VLM.EXE.

 VLM-1.00-11: There is insufficient memory to load the VLMs.
 The VLM.EXE file cannot be loaded.
 Reconfigure the VLMs to be loaded in the NET.CFG file and then try to load the VLM.EXE file.

-Explanation The VLM.EXE file has determined the amount of memory required by the or conventional memory.
+Explanation: The VLM.EXE file has determined the amount of memory required by the VLMs to be loaded, and there is not enough memory to load the VLMs.
+The VLM.EXE file can use expanded memory (EMS), extended memory (XMS), or conventional memory.
 This message means that there is not enough of any one of these to support the VLMs to be loaded.
+Action: